 Price monitoring: determine your position on the market

 Implementing a pertinent price strategy requires regular price monitoring which is a technical and competitive intelligence marketing tool enabling brands to monitor the prices8 of their competitors, distributors and sales networks.
 This monitoring allows them to adjust their price policy and remain competitive: 26% of companies9 take the competition into consideration when determining their prices.

-Carrying out this comparison manually is extremely time consuming and tedious if not impossible: checking each relevant website regularly, identifying price changes, monitoring special offers… A competitive watch solution gives you a comprehensive view of the market and provides incomparable efficiency in the competitive intelligence process: monitoring changes in prices and stocks, analyses, setting up warning signals… It also enables brands to compare their products more effectively with that of the competition.
+Carrying out this comparison manually is extremely time consuming and tedious if not impossible: checking each relevant website regularly, identifying price changes, monitoring special offers… A PIM (Product Information Management) solution equipped with a Smart Comparison and Analysis module gives you a comprehensive view of the market and provides incomparable efficiency in the comparative analysis process: monitoring changes in prices and stocks, analyses, setting up warning signals… It also enables brands to compare their products more effectively with that of the competition.